shocknet/bridgelet/README.md

 # Bridgelet

-A minimalist LNURL-P and Lightning Address bridge that leverages [NIP-69](https://demo.nip69.dev) to fetch invoices from Lightning nodes that don't otherwise have the requisite networking.
+A minimalist LNURL-P and Lightning Address bridge that leverages [CLINK Offers](https://clinkme.dev) to fetch invoices from Lightning nodes that don't otherwise have the requisite networking.

 ## Getting Started